singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 We'll go ahead and add this YAML line to each of our articles.

 #### 13. Creating Content
-To see the difference between our two collections, the pages and the posts, we also need to create the posts template, so go ahead and create the *article.hbt* file in the templates directory.
+To see the difference between our two collections, the pages and the articles, we also need to create the article template, so go ahead and create the *article.hbt* file in the templates directory.

-The *post.hbt* template file:
+The *article.hbt* template file:

 ```
 {{> header}}